myshell-ai/AIlice/README.md

 - Explore improved **long-term memory mechanisms** to enhance the capabilities of each Agent.
 We need a long-term memory mechanism that **enables consistent understanding of large amounts of content and facilitates association**.
 The most feasible option at the moment is to replace vector database with knowledge graph, which will greatly benefit the comprehension of long texts/codes and enable us to build genuine personal AI assistants.

 - **Multimodal** support.
 The support for the multimodal model has been completed, and the current development focus is shifting towards the multimodal support of peripheral modules.
-In particular, we need a browser specially designed for AI agents.
-It should be able to retrieve webpage text and multimodal content, while also supporting the manipulation of web pages through function calls, such as user login.
-We also need a module that operates computers based on screenshots and simulates mouse/keyboard actions.
+We need a module that operates computers based on screenshots and simulates mouse/keyboard actions.

 - **Self-expanding** support.
 Our goal is to enable language models to **autonomously code and implement new peripheral modules/agent types and dynamically load them for immediate use**.
 This capability will enable self-expansion, empowering the system to seamlessly integrate new functionalities.
 We've completed most of the functionality, but we still need to develop the capability to construct new types of agents.

 - **Richer UI interface**.
-Currently, we only have a rudimentary conversational web page.
-We need a more comprehensive and multimodal interface.
+We need to organize the agents output into a tree structure in dialog window and dynamically update the output of all agents.
+And accept user input on the web interface and transfer it to scripter's standard input, which is especially needed when using sudo.

 - **Develop Agents** with various functionalities based on the current framework.